-Shared, Durable Subscription Queue using max-consumers
+Shared, Durable Subscription Queue using maxconsumers

 The default behavior for queues is to not limit the number connected queue consumers.
 The max-consumers parameter of the queue element can be used to limit the number of connected consumers allowed at any one time.
+Open the file <broker-instance>/etc/broker.xml for editing.